 - JFK International Airport in New York

-- Newark International Airport in New Jersey
+- Newark International Airport in New Jersey, near Jersey City Hotels

 - Bradley International Airport in Connecticut

+From these airports, you can take a shuttle, taxi, or rent a car to reach Stamford.
 For train lovers, Amtrak offers service to Stamford on the Northeast Corridor line.
 The trip from New York City takes about an hour.
+Metro-North Railroad provides frequent commuter train service from Grand Central Terminal in New York City.
+It’s a comfortable and scenic ride along the coast.

 If you’re driving, Stamford is accessible via two major highways: